 The hybrid cloud is the use of a combination of computing and storage products from public cloud providers and private, self-hosted cloud systems.
 Since there is no single point of failure, the hybrid cloud is a great solution for any organization that uses variable systems.

 Today’s business uses quite a lot of technology resources.
 From email to collaboration to application deployment to storage; there are a lot of moving parts.
-For most of these parts, there are now public cloud services that organizations can use to cut down on the large capital costs, set up, and management of computing systems that, while they may not hold too much sensitive data, are still critical for the sustainability of an efficient business.
+For most of these parts, there are now public cloud services that organizations can use to cut down on the large capital costs, setup, and management of computing systems that, while they may not hold too much sensitive data, are still critical for the sustainability of an efficient business.

-Why do Businesses Use Them?
+Why do Businesses Use Hybrid Systems?

 This is where the hybrid cloud solution comes in.
-A business may find that they need to have more control over certain parts of their IT resources and storage.
+A business may find that they need to have more control over certain parts of its IT resources and storage.
 This is difficult to do when you use public cloud resources that are managed by the service provider.
 For these systems, providing a faster (and often more secure) system that is hosted onsite is the right play.

 Some businesses only need a system for a short amount of time.
-For the company that already has its core processes handled through an onsite, private cloud solution, the hybrid cloud gives them the ability to add onto their existing infrastructure in times of need and scaling back when that is appropriate.
+For the company that already has its core processes handled through an onsite, private cloud solution, the hybrid cloud gives them the ability to add onto its existing infrastructure in times of need and scale back when that is appropriate.
 It provides a great deal of flexibility to organizations that get busier in certain seasons.

-How Do You Go About Getting Them Both to Work for you?
+How Do You Go About Getting Them Both to Work for You?